Thuja plicata: Notable specimens

 The Quinault Lake Redcedar was the world's largest western redcedar.

 The largest living specimen is the Cheewhat Giant, in Pacific Rim National Park Reserve on Vancouver Island, at 15870 cuft, with a diameter of 5.8 m (19 ft).
-The tallest well-documented individual is called Whisky Creek Cedar II in Qualicum Beach, on Vancouver Island.
-It stands 206 ft in height, although even taller ones are known to exist.
+The tallest well-documented individual is a tree in Goldstream Provincial Park, on Vancouver Island.
+It stands 71.5m tall, although even taller ones are likely to exist further south in the species range.
 The 'Quinault Lake Redcedar' was the largest known western redcedar in the world, with a wood volume of 17650 cuft.
 Located near the northwest shore of Lake Quinault north of Aberdeen, Washington, about 34 km from the Pacific Ocean, it was one-third the volume of the largest known tree, a giant sequoia named 'General Sherman'.
 The Quinault Lake Redcedar was 174 ft tall with a diameter of 19.5 ft at breast height.
 The Quinault Lake Redcedar was destroyed by a series of storms in 2014 and 2016 and is now only a stump.
 The fifth-largest known was the Kalaloch Cedar in Olympic National Park, at 12370 cuft, until it was destroyed by a storm in March 2014.

 A redcedar over 71 m tall, 4.5 m in diameter, and over 700 years old stood in Cathedral Grove on Vancouver Island before it was set on fire and destroyed by vandals in 1972.
 That tree now lies in "Giant's Grave", a self-dug 'grave' created by the force of its own impact.
 A specimen measuring 18 ft diameter and 177 ft tall on the Giant Red Cedar National Recreation Trail in the Idaho Panhandle National Forests is designated the "Champion Tree of Idaho".

 The Giant Cedar Stump is an ancient redcedar turned roadside attraction in Snohomish County, Washington.